-The above list are the basics that you will encounter out in the real world, leather and fetish events or even displayed on-line in a guy’s hook-up profile.
+The above list is the basics you will encounter in the real world, leather and fetish events, or even displayed online in a guy’s hook-up profile.
 But as we all know, da gays can’t eva keep shit simple!

-We cannot say that there are a lot of guys who even know this full list, so we cannot attest to its wide spread usage.
-But, you do you boo.
+We cannot say that there are a lot of guys who even know this entire list, so we cannot attest to its widespread usage.
+But, you do, you boo.

 Other ways to flag:

-Other than using a set of keys or hankies other items are very popular.
+Other than using a set of keys or hankies, other items are trendy.

 - Boot laces